Live commerce, live shopping, live streaming, live chat... have you heard of some of these terms already in the

 So, what is live commerce?
 Well, it takes ecommerce just a couple of extra steps forward.

-Live commerce is the act of selling products online through live video shopping platforms and shoppable video while shoppers interact with the brand in real-time.
+Live commerce is the act of selling products online through immersive live video shopping platforms and shoppable video while shoppers interact with the brand in real-time.

 To make live commerce successful, in most cases you would need certain tools like a live video shopping tool, live chat, and shopping cart integration for the ultimate user experience.